cludy-me/Holiday/README.md

 ## Your country is not supported?

-checkdomain Holiday is open source.
+cludy-me/holiday is open source.
 If you use this library it would be great to get some support for currently not implemented countries which you are familiar with.
 Pull requests will be reviewed and merged fast.

 To create a new Provider please see the `ProviderInterface` interface.

 ## Requirements

-Checkdomain/Holiday requires php >= 5.5.
+OpenDroplet/holiday requires php >= 5.5.

 ## Installation